Hypotenuse

 So, the hypotenuse length is 25.

-It is also possible to find the hypotenuse of a triangle given a side and an angle of the triangle, however this requires the use of trigonometry.
+It is also possible to use triangle trigonometry with sine, cosine, and tangent to find the hypotenuse given a side and an angle of the triangle.
 Refer to the trigonometry section for more detail.
 Briefly, given the following right triangle

 the following relationships can be used to find the various sides and angles of a right triangle: